bojansap/2021-11-IRPA-OrdersManagement/docs/automation_intro.md

 We will repeat this process multiple times to add new steps to the automation.
 Please do this in the following steps.

+1. Be sure that `Order Management` automation is selected (check tab)

-1. Press on the empty space within the preview to close all other open options
+2. Optional: Press on the empty space within the preview to close all other open options

-2. Search for the step name in the seach bar
+3. Search for the step name in the seach bar

-3. If necessary, click on `clear filter` to show all available steps
+4. Optional: If necessary, click on `clear filter` to show all available steps

-4. Select the desired action and `drag and drop` it in the correct position
+5. Select the desired action and `drag and drop` it in the correct position

 ![](images/0700_DropStep.png)